 Rheumatoid arthritis is an autoimmune disease that causes chronic inflammation throughout the body.
 It targets all of your joints, leaving you with stiffness and pain.
 What many people don’t know about rheumatoid arthritis (RA) is it can manifest in many ways throughout your body.
 The good news is if you know the early warning signs of rheumatoid arthritis, there are steps you can take to ease the symptoms.

 Living with the pain

 Over time, rheumatoid arthritis can lead to painful physical abnormalities like joint erosion, joint deformities (ulnar drift/ulnar deviation) and permanent joint damage.
 In many ways, living with rheumatoid arthritis is similar to living with fibromyalgia.

-One of the hardest things for people with rheumatoid arthritis is living with the pain – and anxiety– that stems from unexpected flare-ups.
+One of the hardest things for people with rheumatoid arthritis (or any form of arthritis) is living with the pain – and anxiety– that stems from unexpected flare-ups.
 Both conditions include symptoms like fatigue, general feelings of ache and tenderness, as well as nerve pain.
 Plus, flare-ups are often unpredictable.
 That means you may go to sleep feeling great, but wake up with: